HETI History

 VIII.
 International Congress in Hamilton (NZ) in 1994

-, underlined amongst other items increasingly the developments in the psychological and educational area of therapeutic riding.
+Underlined amongst other items increasingly the developments in the psychological and educational area of therapeutic riding.

 The members experienced much of New Zealand’s culture and even an invitation to a Maori village.